Goethe in a web of words:

 that my divan should stay east-west!"

-above are available:
+the texts quoted above are available:

 Iphigenie auf Tauris http://www.gutenberg.org/ebooks/2054